DavideMessinaARS/test_website/content/step_3/QC_all_components_OUTCOME.en.md

 date: "2023-08-23"
 weight: 15
 slug: "qc-comp-out"
-description: "Occurrence of components of the outcome OUTCOME during 2019 (and. to be dropped, during one year of lookback), per meaning, to all persons in the study population at 1/1/2019 or entering during 2019"
+description: "Occurrence of components of the outcome OUTCOME during 2019 (and to be dropped, during one year of lookback), per meaning, to all persons in the study population at 1/1/2019 or entering during 2019"
 ---

 <script src="/rmarkdown-libs/core-js/shim.min.js"></script>